 2.104 Consistency ― It is the apparent viscosity of a paint or varnish when shearing forces of varying degrees are applied to it in various ways, for instance, when it is stirred in the can or poured from one vessel to another or brushed ( or otherwise spread out ) over a surface.

-2.105 Convection Oven Staving ― See ‘stoving’.
+2.105 Convection Oven Staving ― See ‘stoving’

 2.106 Copal ― Natural resin formed from the exudation of various tropical trees.
 The hard fossil types are the basis of copal varnishes, the softer types frequently obtained by the tapping of live trees being mostly used for spirit varnishes.
 Congo copal is the main surviving member of the fossil class and manila copal that of the spirit soluble class.